hideki-a/generator-skyward/README.md

 * Awesome Image Optimization
 * Generate Styleguide

-For more information on what `generator-skyward` can do for you, take a look at the [Grunt tasks](https://github.com/hideki-a/generator-skyward/blob/master/app/templates/Gruntfile.coffee) used in our `Gruntfile.coffee`.
+For more information on what `generator-skyward` can do for you, take a look at the [gulp tasks](https://github.com/hideki-a/generator-skyward/blob/master/app/templates/gulpfile.babel.js) used in my `gulpfile.babel.js`.

 ## Getting Started